Events & Happenings

 Other Events and Notes of Interest

-Presents part two of the video “Great Human Odyssey” on Friday, October 20, at noon, in Redfield Auditorium, 45 Water St., in Woods Hole.
-Follow our ancient ancestors’ footsteps out of Africa and into every corner of our planet.
+Presents the video “Killer Volcanoes” on Friday, January 19, at noon, in Redfield Auditorium, 45 Water St., Woods Hole.
+Scientists hunt for a mega-eruption that plunged medieval Earth into a deep freeze.
 Sponsored by the Information Office.
 Coffee, tea, and cookies served.
 Donations accepted.